-Am I eligible for the 30% tax credits when I contribute to an RRSP+ with the Fonds through the random selection?
+Am I eligible for the 30% in tax credits if I contribute to an RRSP+ by subscribing to Fonds shares through the random selection?

-The same criteria apply whether or not you contribute through the random selection.
-For example, as of the year in which you turn 65, you are no longer eligible for these tax credits.[1]
+The same criteria and conditions apply to all Fonds savers, whether or not they subscribe to shares through the random selection.
+For example, starting the year in which you turn 65, you are no longer eligible for these tax credits.[1]

-With the RRSP+, you're eligible for two tax credits that, when combined, add up to 30% in tax savings.[1]
-The maximum contribution amount eligible for tax credits is $5,000 per year, per person, which represents an additional tax savings of $1,500 ($750 at the Quebec provincial level and $750 at the federal level).
+An RRSP+ entitles you to tax credits totalling 30% of the amount of your share subscriptions.[1]
+The maximum share subscription amount eligible for the 30% in tax credits[1] is $5,000 per year, per person.
+That's an additional tax savings of $1,500 ($750 at the provincial level and $750 at the federal level).

-However, the Fonds will not verify whether the selected savers are already contributing to the Fonds.
-If you are selected, make sure your total contributions do not exceed $5,000 if you want the full amount to be eligible for the 30% in tax credits.[1]
+However, the Fonds will not verify whether selected individuals already subscribe to Fonds shares.
+If you are selected, make sure your total share subscriptions do not exceed $5,000 if you want the full amount to be eligible for the 30% tax credits.[1]

 • 1